zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 [Digest](https://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Digest.html)
 is sent.

-Using digest authentication with Rails can be done by using the [`authenticate_or_request_with_http_digest`][] method:
+Using digest authentication with Zoisite can be done by using the [`authenticate_or_request_with_http_digest`][] method:

 ```ruby